Chewhern/SHSM/Project_Documentation/Use_Cases.md

 - API key management: Enabling safer API key management when keys are stored or retrieved as Strings.
 - Cross-language reach: Extending cryptographic security to intermediary languages (TypeScript, Node.js, GoLang, Java, Python) that can serve as clients.
 - Pointer-level permissions: Providing permission controls (readonly, read-write, no-execute) for cryptographic secret keys.
-- Password manager support: Enabling development of password managers with fewer software side-channel attacks.
+- Password manager support: Enabling development of password managers with fewer programming language oriented side-channel attacks.
 This is currently only feasible in C, C++, and C#, because they provide mechanisms (such as GCHandle and manual memory control) to clear immutable String copies from memory after use.

 The client languages listed above are chosen because they support data types (e.g., pointers, byte[], or Buffer) comparable to C's unsigned char* or uint8_t*.